-Deal registration is usually put in place to lower the chance of channel conflict -- a situation in which channel partners have to compete against one another or the vendor's internal sales department.
+Deal registration programs have proven to be an effective means of mitigating or managing channel conflict -- a situation in which channel partners have to compete against one another or the vendor's internal sales department.
 With a deal registration program in place, partners can work with a client without having to worry about another company trying to offer the same product at a lower price.
-Some vendors also offer to help partners in the selling cycle, and deal registration lowers the chance of the vendor stealing the lead once the partner has brought them into the discussion.
+Some vendors also offer to help partners in the sales cycle, and deal registration lowers the chance of the vendor poaching the lead once the partner has brought them into the discussion.

-Even with deal registration in place, however, a vendor may occasionally give a lead to another partner or to its internal sales team.
-Typically this is done for extenuating circumstances, such as when the lead requests another partner.
+However, even with deal registration in place, a vendor may occasionally give a lead to another partner or to its internal sales team.
+Typically, this is done for extenuating circumstances, such as when the lead requests another partner